Butterfly: Taxonomy and phylogeny

-Traditionally, butterflies have been divided into the superfamilies Papilionoidea and the moth-like Hedyloidea.
-Recent work has discovered that Hedylidae, the only family within Hedyloidea, is nested within the Papilionoidea, meaning that Papilionoidea would be synonymous with Rhopalocera.
-The relationships between the rest of the 6 families are extremely well resolved, which is summarised in the below cladogram.
+Traditionally, butterflies were divided into the superfamilies Papilionoidea, Hesperioidea and the moth-like Hedyloidea.
+Recent work has discovered that Hesperiidae and Hedylidae, the only families within "Hesperioidea" and "Hedyloidea", are nested within the Papilionoidea, meaning that Papilionoidea would be synonymous with Rhopalocera.
+The relationships between the 7 families are extremely well resolved, which is summarised in the below cladogram.

 Biology

 General description

 Butterfly adults are characterised by their four scale-covered wings, which give the Lepidoptera their name (Ancient Greek λεπίς lepís, scale + πτερόν pterón, wing).
 These scales give butterfly wings their colour; they are pigmented with melanins that give them blacks and browns, as well as uric acid derivatives and flavones that give them yellows, but many of the blues, greens, reds and iridescent colours are created by structural coloration produced by the micro-structures of the scales and hairs.

 As in all insects, the body is divided into three sections: the head, thorax, and abdomen.
 The thorax is composed of three segments, each with a pair of legs.
 In most families of butterfly the antennae are clubbed (clavate), unlike those of moths which may be threadlike (filiform) or feathery (plumose).
 The long proboscis can be coiled when not in use for sipping nectar from flowers.

 A zoomed in view of the wing scales on a Aglais io, or peacock butterfly.

 Most butterflies fly by day, most moths by night: but Arctia caja is day-flying.